 THE 1975

-Laneway Festival, The Domain Sydney, 2nd February.
+Laneway Festival, 2nd Feb 2020

 At about 6pm during RUEL’s set, a torrential shower poured through which stayed fairly consistent right up until the last act; The 1975.
 While both of my cameras were wrapped in plastic, there was no possible way of completely covering them from the rain while photographing undisturbed.